-IX.
+VII.
 All shirts shall be of a single, solid color with the following trim specifications permitted:

 - Trim around the collar and waistband and at the cuff of the sleeve, or around the arm opening if sleeveless, shall not exceed 1 inch in width. - Side inserts (armpit to waistband) may be of contrasting color(s), but shall not exceed 3 inches in width.
 The inserts must be centered vertically below the armpit. - Numbers shall be centered vertically and horizontally and must be a minimum of 8 inches tall on the back and a minimum of 6 inches tall on the front of the shirt. - Numbers must be of a solid color contrasting with the color of the shirt.
-The numbers may be trimmed in a contrasting color that shall not exceed 1 inch in width. - X. US Women's Lacrosse Sect.
-33 Rule 7 Change: see page 57 - The major changes in the women's game were made to the Rule 7, Ejection/Suspensions section; the changes are as follows: - The head coach will be responsible for the behavior of personnel affiliated with her team, including all assistant coaches, and will receive any cards related to lack of bench decorum. - Anyone receiving two yellow cards in a single game must sit out the remainder of that game.
-Any ejected player receiving a red card will be prohibited from participating in the team's next game.
-An ejected player must serve her next game suspension in her team's bench area for the entire game including on-field pre-game, game or post game activities.
-The ejected player may not be dressed in her game uniform. - Once a team receives its fourth card (yellow or red) of the game the team will play shorthanded for the remainder of the game.
-They will lose an additional player each time another card is received.
-Delay of game cards do not count toward card count.

-XI.
-The Committee recommends schools to adhere to a three half rule per day for the sport of girls lacrosse.
-Any time in a half constitutes having played in that half.
+The numbers may be trimmed in a contrasting color that shall not exceed 1 inch in width. - VIII.
+The committee recommends schools to adhere to a six (6) quarter rule per day for the sport of girls lacrosse.
+Any time in a quarter constitutes having played in that quarter.